 Next, determine appropriate measurable learning objectives that map to the course learning outcome.
 If the course is divided into a series of modules, each module may have a set of specific learning objectives.
 On the other hand, it may make sense to have a set of learning objectives that span across the entire course.
 These learning objectives will allow students to demonstrate specific knowledge, mastery of a skill, or a change in attitude.

 Assessment and Evaluation

 Once learning objectives are established, the next step is to create assessment and evaluation tools that will allow you to determine if students have accomplished/achieved a learning objective.
-Using a combination of assessment (not graded) and evaluation (graded) approaches provides students a variety of opportunities to show their mastery of the course content.
+A combination of assessment (not graded) and evaluation (graded) approaches provides students with various opportunities to show their mastery of the course content.

 Depending on which teaching approach you select, you may be able to embed either and assessment or evaluation as part of the activity.

 Once you’ve determined the most effective way(s) to teach, download this worksheet that focuses on four steps to revamp your lecture.
 This contains reflection, strategies to consider moving forward, reviewing a sample class, and a class planning template.

 The University of Minnesota Center for Educational Innovation offers a 5-part online tutorial on Integrated Aligned Course Design .